BTU-Women-in-AI-Python-course-2025/python_lecture_11/Additional resources/django_admin.md

 ## Best Practices

-1. Always create custom ModelAdmin classes for important models
+1. Always create custom `ModelAdmin` classes for important models.
-2. Use `prepopulated_fields` for slug fields based on other fields
+2. Use `prepopulated_fields` for slug fields to improve admin UX, but also generate slugs server-side for data integrity.
-3. Consider user permissions when designing admin interfaces
+3. Consider user permissions when designing admin interfaces.
-4. Override `save_model()` for custom save behavior
+4. Override `save_model()` for custom save behavior when necessary.
-5. Use `get_queryset()` to control which objects are visible
+5. Use `get_queryset()` to control which objects are visible to different users.
-6. Use `filter_horizontal` or `filter_vertical` for ManyToMany fields with large datasets
+6. Use `filter_horizontal` / `filter_vertical` for ManyToMany fields with large datasets.
-7. Use inlines when working with custom `through` models
+7. Use inlines when working with custom `through` models.
+8. Use `fieldsets` to organize complex forms into clear sections.

 ---